MediRound: Multi-Round Entity-Level Reasoning Segmentation in Medical Images: MR-MedSeg

-\myparagraph{Data Statistics.} The MR-MedSeg dataset comprises over 177K multi-round medical segmentation dialogues that require cross-round reasoning, along with 118K images and 569K masks.
-We allocate 174,934 conversations to the training set, 1,270 to the validation set, and 1,273 to the test set.
-In addition, MR-MedSeg encompasses a comprehensive set of 168 medical entity categories, including various types of organs, lesions, and tissues.
-The dataset also covers 9 medical imaging modalities, further highlighting its diversity. \textit{More detailed quantitative analyses and data examples of the dataset are provided in the Appendix.}
+\myparagraph{Data Statistics.} The MR-MedSeg dataset comprises over 177K multi-round medical segmentation dialogues that require cross-round reasoning, constructed from an initial candidate pool of 118K images and 569K masks.
+We assign 174,934 conversations to the training set, 1,270 to the validation set, and 1,273 to the test set.
+MR-MedSeg further covers 168 distinct medical entities, spanning a wide range of anatomical structures, pathological findings, and tissue types.
+The dataset also covers 9 medical imaging modalities, further highlighting its diversity.